 North Korea Fires Ballistic Missile, Adding to Barrage

-(Bloomberg) -- North Korea fired a short-range ballistic missile toward waters off its east coast on Wednesday, South Korea’s military said, after ratcheting up tensions with its biggest single-day barrage last week.
+(Bloomberg) -- North Korea fired a suspected ballistic missile Wednesday toward waters off its east coast, South Korea’s military said, further ratcheting up tensions after launching its biggest single-day barrage last week.

 Most Read from Bloomberg